My Origin Story

 So I started over.
 Not from zero, but from several floors below zero.

-Here's what that taught me: always keep tail risk in mind—the kind of event that has never happened before but could be just around the corner.
+The lesson that stayed with me: always keep tail risk in mind.
+The kind of event that has never happened before but could be just around the corner.
 Hope for the best, prepare for the worst.
-Try to think a few steps ahead—what could go wrong?
+Think a few steps ahead: what could go wrong?
 Hedge your bets.
-Diversify.
+Diversify across jurisdictions, not just assets.

 We hear stories about entrepreneurs who made bold, concentrated bets and made fortunes.
 Yes, those people exist, but the odds are maybe 0.1%, probably less.
-For every one of them, hundreds of thousands lost everything with the same approach.
+For every one of them, there are hundreds of thousands who lost everything with the same approach.
 Those aren't the stories anyone tells.

 Rebuilding

 In 2016, while figuring out what to do next, I reconnected with someone who would become my current business partner.
-We had worked together before, helping a large Chinese institutional investor set up a fund to invest in UK real estate.
+We had worked together before, trying to help a large Chinese institutional investor set up a fund to invest in UK real estate.

 Those few months turned into a full-time role.
 The role turned into a partnership.
 The partnership turned into equity.

 The business was going through its own transformation.
 It had started as a hedge fund and investment adviser, but the industry was changing.
-They were also transforming the business, and I joined at the earliest stage of that new chapter.
+They were reinventing themselves.
+I joined at the earliest stage of that new chapter.

-We keep growing organically and through acquisitions.
+We keep growing.
 We have an excellent team.
 We build things that make a real difference.

 I'm not sure I would have understood that before Crimea.
 Losing taught me to value durability over speed.